AgentMC/Sao20/Translate/En/Part1.md

 "But we could grasp just about 70% of the clerics who left Cathedral; at the same time to discover where the remaining 30% are now and what they are doing using the current investigation procedures appears... impossible."

 "Okay......
-Thank you, I will consider the increase of information agencies as well.
+Thank you, I will consider the expansion of the information bureau as well.
 Regarding Entokia-san's **idea**, I think it is too early to approach them right now.
 It would still be perceived wrong... but, in line with the "clerical expansion plan" we may consider cooperation with those arts masters who are working at church branches or at schools. ── Director Furia, I am sorry we had to interrupt you.
 Please continue. "

 "Well then ..."